Drought Hero: Special biochar product, making dryland agriculture more resilient to water deficiency

 Drought Hero is a specially treated biochar product, making dryland agriculture more resilient to water deficiency by improving soil moisture content or plant available water, and nutrient available water and nutrient holding capacity as well as root growth.
 At the same time, farmers can improve their productivity by minimizing water consumption and fertilizer use while gaining better and/or more stable yield.

-Fig.1: Drought Hero in use
+Fig.1: Drought Hero applied for coffee seedlings

 Meiwa Co., Ltd. produces this biochar through its patented carbonization technology*, by converting a wide range of unutilized biomass.